garrandall/popular-music-data/tracks/thriller-michael-jackson.md

 And the dead start to walk in their masquerade
 There's no escaping the jaws of the alien this time They're open wide
-This is the end of your life, ooh
+This is the end of your life, oh

 They're out to get you
-There's demons closing in on every side, ooh
+There's demons closing in on every side, oh
 They will possess you
 Unless you change that number on your dial
 Now is the time